ST10473840/ChefMenu/README.md

 # Chef's Menu App

 ## Overview
 Chef's Menu App is a React Native application built with Expo.
 It allows a chef to add new dishes, view them, and simulate card payments.
-This app was developed as part of **POE 2** for the IIE module.

 ## Features
 * Splash screen with fade-in animation
 * Add dish form (name, description, and price)
 * FlatList display of all dishes added
-* Payment screen with card input fields
+* Total Screen where the Chef can count the total number of dishes sold and the amount,
 * Logout button that returns the user to the splash screen
 * Clean, consistent, and user-friendly UI